Car Expense Deductions For The Self-Employed

-You can only claim the percentage of the actual costs that relate to business use of the vehicle.
+You can only claim the percentage of the actual costs that relate to the business use of the vehicle.
 Therefore, if a vehicle is used for both business and private purposes, you must keep records that allow you to work out the business-use percentage.

-Using the logbook or actual cost methods, there's no upper limit to how many km you can claim a deduction for, as long as you drive them for business.
+Using the logbook or actual cost methods, there's no upper limit to how many kilometres you can claim a deduction for, as long as you drive them for business.
 There are a few more things to consider though, and we've compiled a brief list.

 Types of transportation that are considered business: